If the plant and machinery is mobile its value can be

-determined after taking into account its location.
+determined after taking into account cost of relocation.
 Some plant and

-equipment can be so remote that the cost of bringing to a potential
+equipment can be so remote that the cost of bringing them to a potential

-buyer is more than what the plant and equipment is worth.
+buyer is more than what they are worth.
 This

 applies particularly to large and heavy plant and equipment often found in old mining sites.

 plant and equipment is normally sold with the premises in which it is

 located.
-This would apply to the highly specialised buildings for example,
+This would apply to highly specialised buildings for example,

 the manufacture of one unique items.
-The sale of such a building would necessarily, include the
+The sale of such a building would

 plant and equipment.
 Some plant and equipment cannot be removed at a